logdown/i18n/README.md

 2. add locale files under your language, and then
 3. send pull request back to us.

-The locale files are named umder the [IETF language tag][1] format.
+The locale files are named under the [IETF language tag][1] format.
 For example, `en-US` represents English used in the United States.

 [1]: http://en.wikipedia.org/wiki/IETF_language_tag